What to Wear for Newborn Photos

 Baby Townes

-I absolutely love all the natural newborn movements and expressions, and Townes put on quite a show for us!
+I absolutely love all the natural newborn movements and expressions!
 Babies will often stretch and look back toward the window light when you lay them flat on their back in their crib.
-So this is a great way to bring a touch of color and pattern into your images.
+So a crib sheet can also be a great way to bring a touch of color and pattern into your images.
 If you want to keep the images bright, consider searching for a crib sheet with white as the base color and a simple pattern you love.
 This crib sheet with a eucalyptus pattern pairs beautifully with a simple pair of navy newborn pants.
-All we had to do was lay Townes down and he was as cute as possible…no posing necessary!
+All we had to do was lay Townes down and he put on quite an adorable show for us!

 a baby boy wearing blue pants laying on his back in his crib and stretching his arms as he looks back toward the window light with catch lights in his eyes during a newborn photos session